Gluesticks Blog

 Heat milk, sugar, and butter in a microwave-safe bowl (or heat over the stove) until the butter begins to melt.
 Stir.
 The milk should be around 115-120 degrees.
 This should take around 90 seconds.

-Turn dough out on a lightly floured surface and knead for 3 minutes.
+Turn dough out on a lightly floured surface and knead until smooth and elastic.
 Place dough in an oiled bowl and cover it with a damp cloth or plastic.
 Let rise in a warm location for 1 hour.

 Punch the dough down and divide it into 2 portions.